worktile/plait/README.md

     <a href="https://t.me/plaitboard"><img src="https://img.shields.io/badge/-Telegram-red?style=social&logo=telegram" height=20></a>
   </p>
   <h2>
-    A modern drawing framework for building all-in-one whiteboard tools </br>
+    A modern drawing framework for building an all-in-one whiteboard tool </br>
-    such as mind maps, flow charts, hand writing, etc.
+    for interactive drawing features such as mind maps, flowcharts, and freehand drawing.
   </h3>
 </div>

-Plait is positioned as a drawing framework that provides a plugin mechanism, allowing developers to extend functionality through plugins.
-It only provides a basic drawing whiteboard at the bottom, which only includes basic functions such as zooming in, zooming out, and moving the canvas.
-It does not include any business functions.
-All business functions need to be expanded through plugins to achieve free combination and can be easily implemented independently.
-Or an all-in-one drawing tool.
+Plait is a modern drawing framework that provides a plugin mechanism, allowing developers to extend drawing functionalities through plugins.
+It is particularly suitable for the development of interactive whiteboard tools.

+Plait does not rely on any frontend UI framework at its core, but it provides solutions for integrating with mainstream frontend UI frameworks to ensure a good development experience for upper-layer developers and to reuse mainstream framework components.

 [中文文档](https://github.com/worktile/plait/blob/develop/README.zh-CN.md)